A burned finger can cause intense pain due to the presence of several nerve endings in the fingertips.

 What are the signs?

-The indications of a burned finger are linked to its seriousness.
+In general, the indications of a burned finger are linked to its seriousness.
 The usual signs of a burned finger include:

 - Pain, but the seriousness of the burn should not be based only on the level of pain